What is heavy shepherding?

 Question: "What is heavy shepherding?"

-“Heavy shepherding” (also referred to as the “Discipleship Movement”) is a method of psychological control used by abusive churches and cults.
+Answer: “Heavy shepherding” (also referred to as the “Discipleship Movement”) is a method of psychological control used by abusive churches and cults.
 It came out of the Shepherding Movement of the 1970s.
 The International Churches of Christ from the Boston Movement is perhaps the most well-known group that practices heavy shepherding.
 Another infamous group to come out of the Shepherding Movement was Christian Grown Ministries in Fort Lauderdale, Florida.

 Heavy shepherding churches and cults can be identified by the following practices: